codex-clone/FlowQ/devflow_prd.md

 ## Conclusion

-DevFlow represents a next-generation Q&A platform that combines technical excellence with superior user experience.
+FlowQ represents a next-generation Q&A platform that combines technical excellence with superior user experience.
 By leveraging modern technologies like Supabase, React, and TypeScript, we're building a platform that not only meets current needs but anticipates future requirements.

-The comprehensive feature set, thoughtful architecture, and user-centric design position DevFlow as a winning solution for the hackathon while providing a solid foundation for future growth and development.
+The comprehensive feature set, thoughtful architecture, and user-centric design position FlowQ as a winning solution for the hackathon while providing a solid foundation for future growth and development.

 **Key Differentiators:**
 - Modern tech stack with Supabase backend